larryaasen/upgrader/README.md

 </a>
 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/upgraderpackage.svg?style=social&label=Follow%20%40upgraderpackage)](https://twitter.com/upgraderpackage)

-When a newer app version is availabe in the app store, a simple alert prompt or card is displayed.
+When a newer app version is available in the app store, a simple alert prompt or card is displayed.
 With today's modern app stores, there is little need to persuade users to upgrade because most are already using the auto upgrade feature.
 However, there may be times when an app needs to be updated more quickly than usual, and nagging a user to upgrade will entice